NuttaneeKnight/introToNetworking/introToNetworking.md

 - However, there is a problem there are many swiches.
 It is easier to maintain one switch instead of many.
 We have to find a logic that one single switch can segment and force the traffic trhough the router.
 - Instead of the devices we will name it a subnet.
 - VLAN - Virtual Local Area Network comes in.
+- Physical segmentation - setting up the switches to control the trafic - draw back is too many switches